stefan-hoeck/idris2-sop/README.md

 ```

 Note: If a data type includes lazy fields, module `Data.Lazy`
-should be importet as well when deriving interface implementations.
+should be imported as well when deriving interface implementations.
 ## Documentation

 Most of the exported functions have been properly annotated